mongodb-developer/golang-quickstart/creating/creating-mongodb-documents-with-go.md

 Notice that in the above example, the `Key` and `Value` properties were removed.
 It is up to you to decide how you want to use each of the data structures that the MongoDB Go driver offers.

 The `InsertOne` function returns both an `InsertOneResult` and an error.
-If there was no error, the `InsertOneResult`, as shown through a `podcastResult` variable in this example, has an `InsertedID` interface.
+If there was no error, the `InsertOneResult`, as shown through a `podcastResult` variable in this example, has an `InsertedID` field.
 This is helpful if you need to reference the newly created document in future operations.
 We'll see more on this shortly.

 In the previous few examples, the `InsertOne` function was used, which only creates a single document.
 If you wanted to create multiple documents, you could make use of the `InsertMany` function like follows: